hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Lifecycle Management</summary>

-- Automate moving files/versions in S3 tiers
+- It's done at Bucket level
-- It is done by creating Life Cycle rules
+- It's done by creating Life Cycle rules
-- We could add tags to make the rule applied to specific objects
+- Rules could be applied on objects with specific tags
+- Transition rules:
+	- They're to automate moving objects from one tier to another
+	- They could be applied on current version and/or older ones
+- Expiration rules:
+	- They're to automate expiring of objects that are no longer required
-- Storage class transition could be enabled for current versions or/and previous versions
+	- They could be applied on current version and/or older ones
-- Configure object expirations
+	- Current versions could be expired
+	- Previous versions could be permanently deleted (physically)
 	- Clean up expired object delete markers (You cannot enable clean up expired object delete markers if you enable Expiration)
 	- Clean up incomplete multipart uploads
+- Cost:
+	- Data transfer fee when data is moved from a tier to another one
+	- Automation and Monitoring fee?
+- Use case: Reduce admin overhead

 </details>

 <details>
 <summary>Cross-Region Replication</summary>

-    Use cases:
+- Use cases:
-            Compliancy of data and making sure data is kept in a dedicated region (for example for GDPR compliance) To minimize latency for your applications using the S3 bucket It includes:
+    -Compliancy of data and making sure data is kept in a dedicated region (for example for GDPR compliance)
+    - To minimize latency for your applications using the S3 bucket -It includes:
-            Files data
+    - Files data
-            Files permission (replicated files will have same permission as source files) Versioning is required
+    - Files permission (replicated files will have same permission as source files)
+- Versioning is required
-        The replication isn't done on existing files (only new files uploaded after the rule is created) It supports replication of an entire bucket or based on prefixes, one or more object tags or a combination of the two We can set overlapping rules with priorities It does not support delete marker replication: it would prevent any delete actions from replicating Replicate object encrypted with AWS KMS?
+- The replication isn't done on existing files (only new files uploaded after the rule is created)
+- It supports replication of an entire bucket or based on prefixes, one or more object tags or a combination of the two
+- We can set overlapping rules with priorities
+- It does not support delete marker replication: it would prevent any delete actions from replicating
+- Replicate object encrypted with AWS KMS?
-        Buckets configured for cross-region replication can be owned by the same AWS account or by different accounts
+- Buckets configured for cross-region replication can be owned by the same AWS account or by different accounts
+- CRR Pricing: replication for availability

 </details>